Extended Care Health Option

 Children may remain eligible for ECHO beyond the usual age limits in some circumstances.
 If you or your provider believes a qualifying condition exists, talk to a case manager or with your regional contractor to determine eligibility for ECHO benefits.

-If you need assistance with ECHO benefits or would like to see if you qualify, please contact your regional contractor:
+If you need help with ECHO benefits or want to see if you qualify, please contact your contractor: